Futuboard/Futuboard/README.md

   deploy:
     ...
 ```

-Then, some important settings need be set in Azure:
+Saving the edited workflow file should trigger a deployment to Azure.
+Next a few settings must be set in Azure:

-In the API -> CORS section, set allowed origins to all `\*` (for development) or to the frontend's URL (for production).
+In the API -> CORS section, set "Allowed origins" to all `\*` (for development) or to the frontend's URL (for production).

-In the Settings -> Configuration section, set the Startup Command to be:
+In the Settings -> Configuration section, find the "Startup Command" text field and paste:
 ```
 python manage.py migrate && daphne -b 0.0.0.0 -p 8000 backend.asgi:application
 ```